Choose Your Course

 and many more…

-To help you overcome these issues, we have developed a range of informative and practical Deaf Awareness Training (DAT) courses which are designed to improve your understanding of and awareness of sign language, deaf culture, deaf people and communication and access issues deaf people face in the work place.
+To help deaf people overcome these issues, the Deaf Society has developed a range of informative and practical Deaf Awareness Training (DAT) programs which are designed to improve your understanding of and awareness of sign language, deaf culture, deaf people and access and communication issues deaf people face at work, at home or in social situations.

 - Understand the differences between deaf, and hard of hearing people